ghc-proposals/ghc-proposals/proposals/0532-type-variable-scoping.rst

 Believe me, I was tempted!
 But, I know everyone is getting weary of type variable extensions :).

 I think the better solution --- which I went with --- is just to recombine things.
-Yes, implicit foralls and implicit pattern synonym binds are indeed *not* the same, but the *motivations* for why to disable them are.
+Yes, implicit foralls and implicit pattern signature binds are indeed *not* the same, but the *motivations* for why to disable them are.
 The same people that dislike one of them dislike all of them, and vice versa.
 Likewise, the same motivations around education and syntactic consistency that apply to one of them apply to all of them.